 The Panopticon in Print: Exploring Surveillance Quotes from Orwell's Nineteen Eighty-Four

 George Orwell's Nineteen Eighty-Four remains chillingly relevant decades after its publication.
 The novel's depiction of a totalitarian regime, Oceania, and its pervasive surveillance system continues to spark debate and analysis.
-This article delves into key quotes from the book that illuminate the insidious nature of surveillance in Oceania, exploring their implications for individual freedom, thought, and resistance.
-We will examine how Orwell masterfully uses language to portray the ever-present threat of Big Brother and the Party's relentless control over every aspect of life.
+In real terms, this article walks through key quotes from the book that illuminate the insidious nature of surveillance in Oceania, exploring their implications for individual freedom, thought, and resistance.
+We will examine how Orwell masterfully uses language to portray the ever-present threat of Big Brother and the Party's relentless control over every aspect of life Worth keeping that in mind..

 The Ubiquitous Gaze: Big Brother and the Telescreens